Forestburg, Alberta

 Forestburg is a village located in east-central Alberta, Canada.
-The rich farmland of the area was first settled in 1905.
+The rich farmland of the area was first settled by Europeans in 1905.
 Soon after the first of many "gopher hole" mines, homesteaders were soon coal mining on the banks of the Battle River in 1907.

 Forestburg's economy is based on agriculture, coal mining, oil and gas activity, and power generation.
-With approximately 75 businesses, the rate of employment is good.
-Forestburg has a good variety of retail and services, with major employment by Atco Power Ltd. and Westmoreland Coal.
+Forestburg has a variety of retail and services, with major employment by Atco Power Ltd. and Westmoreland Coal.
 The village is the headquarters of the Battle River Railway, a co-operative railway established in 2009.

 History

 The site was surveyed in 1919 after the Canadian Northern Railway arrived in 1916, and Forestburg was incorporated into a village.